spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/business-technology/okta/index.html.md

 **Using [WebAuthn](https://www.okta.com/sites/default/files/pdf/How_WebAuthn_Works_0.pdf) authentication is required for administrators, and highly recommended for all team members.**

 1. Touch ID on Mac currently requires Chrome or Safari.
 There is a known [issue](https://bugzilla.mozilla.org/show_bug.cgi?id=1536482) with Firefox preventing it from working with Touch ID.
 Yubikeys can be used with all browsers.

 1. While logged in to Okta from the device you wish to add, access the [Settings](https://gitlab.okta.com/enduser/settings) page.
-1. Choose `Set up` or `Set up another` next to `Security Key or Biometric Authenticator` in the `Extra Verification` section of the page.
+1. Choose `Set up` or `Set up another` next to `Security Key or Biometric` in the `Security Methods` section of the page.
 1. You may then be presented with another prompt to confirm if you wish to `Set up another`, followed by an `Enroll` prompt.
 1. After pressing `Enroll`, a prompt from your web browser will appear.
 1. For Touch ID or Face ID, choose `This Device`.
 For a [Yubikey](https://about.gitlab.com/handbook/tools-and-tips/#u2f-devices), choose `USB security key`.